-Hints For A Great Croatian Holiday Without Breaking The Bank
+Hints For a Great but Cheap Croatia Holiday Without Breaking the Bank

-If you’re looking to spend some time in Croatia, while watching the purse strings, look at just outside the main season when the beaches and main attractions are not so crowded and accommodation and flights are cheaper.
-June & September are becoming increasingly popular as you still have the lovely weather, or look at a Christmas break to make the most of the atmosphere in Dubrovnik & Split and also the capital Zagreb which has one of the most amazing Christmas Markets and has been voted best in Europe for the past 2 years.
+- If you’re looking to spend some time in Croatia while watching the purse strings, consider looking just outside the main season (July and August).
+The beaches and main attractions are not so crowded and accommodation and flights are cheaper.
+June & September are becoming increasingly popular as you still have the lovely weather and warm sea.
+Then there’s October half term which is usually lovely weather-wise.
+Or look at a Christmas break to make the most of the atmosphere in Dubrovnik & Split.
+The capital Zagreb has one of the most amazing Christmas Markets and has been voted best in Europe for the past few years.

-- Look for restaurants where the locals eat - outside the main tourist areas – just because a restaurant has a prime spot, doesn’t mean the food is any better, some places get away with serving very mediocre fare for high prices just because of where they are.
-Dubrovnik old town is a prime example – while there are some amazing restaurants there check out places like Lapad & Gruz port for some great food at half the price.
+- Look for restaurants where the locals eat, usually outside the main tourist areas.
+Just because a restaurant has a prime spot, doesn’t mean the food is any better, some places get away with serving very mediocre fare for high prices just because of where they are.
+Dubrovnik old town is a prime example.
+While there are some amazing restaurants there, check out places like Lapad & Gruz port in Dubrovnik, for some great food at half the price.

-- Take a picnic lunch if you are visiting one of the national parks.
-Krka is a good one for kids as you are allowed to swim at the lower lake which has a waterfall.
+- Take a picnic lunch if you are visiting one of the sights or national parks.
+Think about stocking up on some pastries from the bakery local to your Croatia villa (look out for the name Burek which is Croatian for bakery).
+Krka National Park is a good one for kids as you are allowed to swim at the lower lake which has a waterfall.
 It’s a gorgeous day out and who wouldn’t want a chance to swim under a waterfall.

-- Shop at the local markets – Dubrovnik has an early morning market, as has Split; one of our favourites is Trogir – so many vibrant colours from the locally grown fruit and vegetables, with flower stalls and other local produce on sale it’s a feast for the eyes as well as being really reasonable.
-Throw in some meat from the butchers at the back of the market or the fish market across the road, some fresh baked bread and bring on the BBQ!
+- Shop at the local markets: Most towns have them.
+Dubrovnik has an early morning market, as has Split.
+One of our favourites is Trogir – so many vibrant colours from the locally grown fruit and vegetables, with flower stalls and other local produce on sale, it’s a feast for the eyes as well as being really reasonable.
+Throw in some choice meat from the butchers at the back of the market or the fish market across the road, together with some fresh baked bread and bring on the BBQ!

-- Take a ferry to one of the islands, they are very reasonable and an it’s an adventure for the kids – In Dubrovnik explore the little islands – Kolocep is popular with the locals as it has a sandy beach and Lokrum island has its monastery and botanical gardens and is historically linked to our own Richard the Lion-Heart who was shipwrecked here.
+- Rather than booking an excursion, take a ferry to one of the islands, they are very reasonable and an it’s an adventure for the children.
+In Dubrovnik explore the little islands off the coast– Kolocep is popular with the locals as it has a sandy beach and Lokrum island has its monastery and botanical gardens and is historically linked to the UK’s Richard the Lion-Heart who was shipwrecked here.

-- If you are staying around Split – then it’s easy to hop on an early ferry to Brac as a foot passenger: have lunch in Supetar, enjoy a day on the beach and catch a later ferry back, or Zadar has so many islands your spoilt for choice – take your snorkel and make the most of the beautiful crystal waters.
+- If you are staying around Split, then it’s easy to hop on an early ferry to Brac as a foot passenger: have lunch in Supetar, enjoy a day on the beach and catch a later ferry back, or Zadar has so many islands you’re spoilt for choice – take your snorkel and make the most of the beautiful crystal waters.

-- Accommodation too expensive?
-Go camping , Croatia has loads of campsites around its coastline, and most are practically on the beach.
-It’s one of the best places to camp in Europe, with small family campsites with wash rooms and showers etc., to large organised mobile home sites with swimming pools and entertainment.
+- Croatia villa accommodation too expensive?
+Alternate your Croatian villa holiday with a year when you camp.
+Croatia has loads of campsites around its coastline, and most are practically on the beach.
+It’s one of the best places to camp in Europe, from small family campsites with wash rooms and showers etc., to large organised mobile home sites with swimming pools and entertainment.